-The U.S. Small Business Administration (SBA) gives low-interest loans to help homeowners, renters, and business owners following a natural disaster, like Hurricane Harvey or Hurricane Irma.
-However, if you default on the loan payments, you could face a foreclosure.
+The U.S. Small Business Administration (SBA) gives low-interest loans to help homeowners, renters, and business owners following a natural disaster.
+But if you default on the loan payments, you could face a foreclosure.
 Read on to learn more about SBA disaster loans and foreclosure of these loans.

 A borrower may use SBA disaster loan proceeds for the following purposes, depending on the loan type:

 Here are the various kinds of SBA loans that are available for different types of disaster victims.

 Loans for homeowners and renters.
 If you’re the victim of a disaster, you might be eligible for a SBA loan (a physical damage loan) even if you don't own a business.
 Renters, homeowners, and personal-property owners may borrow as much as $40,000 to fix or replace clothing, furniture, cars, or appliances that are damaged or ruined in the disaster.
 Homeowners may apply to get as much as $200,000 to fix or replace a primary residence.
 Second homes aren’t eligible for this type of loan, but qualified rental properties (investment properties) might be eligible under a business loan program.